-Secure Event Input is a core functionality built in to macOS and can't be completely disabled or bypassed.
+Secure Input is a core functionality built in to macOS and can't be completely disabled or bypassed.
 If an app wants to turn it on, there's no stopping it; TypeIt4Me has no control over that.
 But if notifications become so frequent and / or irritating that you'd rather not see them, it's easy to stop them from appearing.
-Open your Mac's System Preferences and go to Notifications (it's in the top right corner).
+Open your Mac's System Preferences and click on Notifications.
 Once you're in Notifications you'll see a list of apps on the left.
-Select TypeIt4Me in the list, then select the "None" option and untick the checkboxes under "TypeIt4Me alert style".
+Select TypeIt4Me in the list, then toggle the "Allow Notifications" switch to the off position.

-Turning off all notifications is not something we recommend, however, as they can provide invaluable clues to what's happened should TypeIt4Me expansion stop working all of a sudden.
-If you just want to make notifications less intrusive so they don't distract you, we suggest that you leave the "Show in Notification Centre" box checked, while turning off alerts and sounds.
+Turning off all notifications is not something we recommend, however, as they can provide invaluable clues to what's happened should Typelt4Me expansion stop working all of a sudden.
+If you just want to make notifications less intrusive so they don't distract you, we suggest that you leave "Allow Notifications" and "Show in Notification Centre" switched on, while turning off alerts and sounds.

-2.8 - How do I stop Typelt4Me from typing stuff for me?
+2.8 - How do I stop TypeIt4Me from typing stuff for me?